AustinMoninger/mac-dev-setup/README.md

 [Install RescueTime](https://www.rescuetime.com/installers/RescueTimeInstaller.pkg)

 App that tracks how much time you spend on certain apps and websites.
 It gives you a productivity score that you can look by the day/week/month/year.
+Awareness is the first step.